Blog

 Tobacco Surcharge on Health Insurance in Legal Crosshairs: Is Your Wellness Program Compliant?

-Tobacco surcharge by state
+Tobacco surcharge rules by state

 Even though federal law permits a tobacco surcharge on health insurance, some states prohibit this.

-States that prohibit tobacco surcharges completely are California, Massachusetts, New Jersey, New York, Rhode Island, Vermont, and Washington, D.C.
+States that prohibit tobacco surcharges completely are California, Massachusetts, New Jersey, New York, Rhode Island, Vermont and Washington, D.C.
 Connecticut also prohibits tobacco surcharges, but only for health plans sold in the state’s health insurance exchange (Access Health CT).

 Other states like Kentucky, Arkansas, and Colorado allow a lower premium differential than federal law.
 Colorado limits the tobacco surcharge to 15%.
 Arkansas limits it to 20%, and Kentucky limits it to 40%.